 Augmented health services are those that elective or specialized in nature and not included in basic services, limited to the following if the center chooses and when economically feasible: Elective physical examinations (e.g., pre-employment, overseas travel, scuba diving certifications); Elective immunizations (e.g., Hepatitis A, Meningococcal vaccine, or immunizations required for personal overseas travel); Allergy testing and immunotherapy; Physical therapy services; Dental services; Ophthalmology/Optometry services; Athletic or sports medicine (e.g., required physical examinations); Employee services beyond emergency first aid (See Policy Section "XV.
-Employee Health Care Services"); Pharmacy services in support of augmented services; Clinical laboratory and X-ray services provided in support of augmented services; Other appropriate health services as consistent with CSU policy and approved in writing by the president or designee; and provision of augmented services to students from other CSU campuses who are eligible for reciprocal services.
+Employee Health Care Services"); Pharmacy services in support of augmented services; Clinical laboratory and X-ray services provided in support of augmented services; and provision of augmented services to students from other CSU campuses who are eligible for reciprocal services.
 The president or designee is delegated the authority to approve any augmented service listed provided the service is provided consistent with CSU policy and in a manner that prevents diversion of resources or staff from the adequate provision of basic student health services, and other capacity requirements laid out in the executive order.